Other Articles You May Like

 Critiques and evaluations of TCM

-The National Institute of Health (NIH) published research regarding potential dangers that traditional Chinese medicine carries.
+The National Institute of Health (NIH) published research regarding the potential dangers that traditional Chinese medicine carries.
 Some of the critiques listed by the NIH include:

 When considering a career in Chinese medicine it is important to read the evaluations that recognized and accredited organizations offer.
 Studying the critiques of Chinese medicine, herbology, Tai Chi and other associated practices can help you understand the efficacy and safe usage of TCM.